-A whopping five times in his small letter to Philemon, Paul mentions that he is the prisoner of the Lord (1:1, 1:9, 1:10, 1:13, 1:23).
+A whopping five times in his small letter to Philemon, Paul mentions that he is the prisoner of the Lord (Philemon 1:1, 1:9, 1:10, 1:13, 1:23).
 And with that he undeniably refers to the "other" famous prisoner of the Lord, namely Jeremiah, who also urged the people to cooperate with the invaders (Babylon, at that time) lest they would destroy the temple, which they ended up doing.

 After a decade of war and another one of wandering, old man Odysseus finally arrived at his home, only to find his wife Penelope pestered by a crowd of over a hundred young Suitors.
 The Suitors decided to mock the old man, and one of them uttered the famous words: "Would that the fellow might find profit (ονησις, onesis) by proving that he can string this bow" (Od.21.401).
 Much to their great but short grief, the old man was quite able to string the bow, and as arrows zipped the Suitors dropped.

-Old nurse Eurycleia finally recognized the old man to be the Father of the house (son Telemachus knew it the whole time!) and ran up to where Penelope had earlier retreated, and cried: "Awake, Penelope, dear child, that with your own eyes your may see what you desire all your days.
+Old nurse Eurycleia finally recognized the old man to be the Father of the house (son Telemachus knew it the whole time!) and ran up to where Penelope had earlier retreated, and cried: "Awake, Penelope, dear child, that with your own eyes you may see what you desire all your days.
 Odysseus is here and had come home, late though his coming has been, and has slain the proud wooers who vexed his house and devoured his substance and oppressed his son!"
 (Od.23.9).

-Poor Penelope couldn't believe Eurycleia and spoke of the madness of the wise, and accused her of teasing, but in stead of pummeling her out the door she decided to gracefully honor Eurycleia's years and said: "to thee old age shall bring this profit (ονησις, onesis)" (Od.23.24).
+Poor Penelope couldn't believe Eurycleia and spoke of the madness of the wise, and accused her of teasing, but instead of pummeling her out the door she decided to gracefully honor Eurycleia's years and said: "to thee old age shall bring this profit (ονησις, onesis)" (Od.23.24).

 "I have gotten no good from the Greeks.
 Yes, men's proverb is true: the gifts of enemies are no gifts and bring no good (ονησιμος, onesimos).
 And so, hereafter, I shall first know how to yield to the gods, and second learn to revere [Menelaus and Agamemnon].
 They are rulers, so we must submit.
 How could it be otherwise?
 Things of awe and might submit to authority" (Aj.664-670).

-The name Onesimus means Useful, Profitable or Beneficial but serves in the New Testament as part of Paul's perpetual plea to resist the temptation of taking up arms against an enemy that can't be beaten, and who will destroy and annihilate anyone foolish enough to try.
+The name Onesimus means Will Be Useful, Profitable or Beneficial but serves in the New Testament as part of Paul's perpetual plea to resist the temptation of taking up arms against an enemy that can't be beaten, and who will destroy and annihilate anyone foolish enough to try.

-Like Odysseus, the Lord of Life will suddenly come to His temple (Malachi 3:1), and vengeance is His (Deuteronomy 32:35, Romans 12:19).
+Like Odysseus, the Lord of Life will suddenly come to his temple (Malachi 3:1), and vengeance is his (Deuteronomy 32:35, Romans 12:19).
 Until then, we wait and do not raise arms (Exodus 14:14, Matthew 26:52).